ntulenev/WebSocketMockServer/README.md

 ### Tool that helps frontend team to test web socket integration when backend is not ready.

-Project allows to add multiple responses for one request (with delay if needed).
+Project allows to add multiple reactions on one request (responses or delayed notifications).

 Current version supports only JSON communication.